Ray Yeung: Career

 Yeung had expressed interest in doing a Cantonese-language film set in Hong Kong, having grown up there until age 13.
 Twilight's Kiss, or Suk Suk, is a film about a gay relationship between two elderly men in Hong Kong and was inspired by the book “Oral Histories of Older Gay Men in Hong Kong” by Hong Kong University Professor Travis S.K.
 Kong.
 The film premiered at the Busan International Film Festival in 2019.
+The film had its European Premiere at the Berlin International Film Festival 2020.
 Suk Suk is his first Chinese-language film.
 It was awarded Best Film at the 2019 Hong Kong Film Critics Society Award and numerous other awards and nominations from 2019- 2022.
+He was also presented with the Artist of the Year for Film award from the Hong Kong Arts Development Council in 2021.

+In 2024, Yeung directed another LGBT-themed drama film All Shall Be Well, the film won a Teddy Award and Yeung was nominated for Best Director in the 61st Golden Horse Awards.

 Style and influences

 Yeung cites directors Yasujirō Ozu and Stanley Kwan as his influences.